Mike Newton profile picture

 Biography

-Michael J Newton gained his BSc in Physics from the University of Edinburgh in 2004.
-Having specialised in musical acoustics at Honours level, he went on to study for a PhD in the physics of speech production and brass playing under the supervision of Prof. Murray Campbell graduating in 2009.
+Mike Newton was awarded a BSc in Physics from the University of Edinburgh in 2004.
+He went on to study for a PhD in the acoustics of human speech production and brass instrument sound production under the supervision of Prof. Murray Campbell, graduating in 2009.

-From 2010 until early 2012 he worked on the development of novel microphone technology and auditory modelling while based in Computing Science at the University of Stirling, UK.
+From 2010 until early 2012 he worked on the development of hearing aid and cochlear implant microphone technology and auditory modelling while based in Computing Science at the University of Stirling, UK.

 Research interests